+PHILIPPINES No. A licensed insurer established or incorporated in Singapore must obtain the prior approval of MAS before obtaining a major stake in a corporation, which includes an onshore insurtech start-up (as well as other offshore corporations).
+SINGAPORE A "major stake" means: (i) beneficial interest exceeding 10% of the total number of issued shares in the start-up; (ii) control of more than 10% of the voting power in the start-up; or (iii) any interest where the directors of the start-up are accustomed or required to act in accordance with the instructions of the licensed insurer.
+The insurer will also be required to comply with any existing license conditions imposed by MAS when seeking to invest in an insurtech start-up and ensure that any investment will not breach the license conditions.
 TAIWAN The insurer can only invest in an insurtech start-up, more than 51% of which annual operation costs or annual operation incomes come from the insurer or other financial institutions.
 If not, the insurer will be given a two-year grace period to adjust the ratio.
 Failing to meet the ratio, the insurer can only invest no more than 10% of the insurtech start-up's paid-in capital or total number of issued shares.
-THAILAND The insurer will be subject to the general investment regulation on the equity instruments: (i) not exceeding 10% of the total equity instruments issued by a company; or (ii) 20% or more of the total equity instruments issued in a company, provided that such company is established to operate a business that provides benefits to the insurance business in general.
-Both circumstances are subject to written approval from the Office of Insurance Commission (OIC).
-For the forms of buying shares or corporate bond: In the case of a life or health insurer or reinsurer, the maximum ratio of its total investment value in all other entities (including startup) is 50% of its idle capital from reserves for insurance operations.
-In the case of a non-life/general insurer or reinsurer, the maximum ratio of its investment value in all other entities (including startup) is 35% of its idle capital from reserves for insurance operations.
-For the form of contributing capital (equity ownership) to the start-up: In the case of a life or health insurer or reinsurer, the maximum ratio of its total capital contribution (equity ownership) value to all other entities (including start-up) is 20% of its idle capital from reserves for insurance operations.
-In the case of a non-life/general insurer or reinsurer, the maximum ratio of its capital contribution (equity ownership) value to all other entities (including start-up) is 35% of its idle capital from reserves for insurance operations.
+Moreover, such insurtech start-up's main business scope shall not include hardware manufacturing, sales or leasing.
+THAILAND The insurer will be subject to the general investment regulation on the equity instruments: (i) not exceeding 10% of the total equity instruments issued by a company (subject to prior approval from the OIC); or (ii) 20% or more of the total equity instruments issued in an insurtech entity (subject to post-notification requirement as mentioned in question 1).
+For the forms of buying shares or corporate bond: In the case of a life or health insurer or reinsurer, the maximum ratio of its total investment value in all other entities (including start-up) is 50% of its idle capital from reserves for insurance operations.
+In the case of a non-life/general insurer or reinsurer, the maximum ratio of its investment value in all other entities (including start-up) is 35% of its idle capital from reserves for insurance operations.
+VIETNAM For the form of contributing capital (equity ownership) to the start-up: In the case of a life or health insurer or reinsurer, the maximum ratio of its total capital contribution (equity ownership) value to all other entities (including start-up) is 20% of its idle capital from reserves for insurance operations. ■ In the case of a non-life/general insurer or reinsurer, the maximum ratio of its capital contribution (equity ownership) value to all other entities (including start-up) is 35% of its idle capital from reserves for insurance operations.